 Deletions or duplications of genetic material that affect the FLNA gene can also include adjacent genes on the X chromosome.
 Changes in adjacent genes may account for some of the other signs and symptoms, such as neurological abnormalities and unusual facial features, that occur in some affected individuals.More About This Health Condition

-Klinefelter syndrome is a chromosomal condition in boys and men that can affect physical and intellectual development.
+Klinefelter syndrome is a chromosomal condition in males that can affect physical and intellectual development.
 It is caused by an extra copy of the X chromosome.
-Boys and men with Klinefelter syndrome have the usual single Y chromosome plus two copies of the X chromosome, for a total of 47 chromosomes in each cell (47,XXY).
+Males with Klinefelter syndrome have the usual single Y chromosome plus two copies of the X chromosome, for a total of 47 chromosomes in each cell (47,XXY).

 Having an extra copy of genes on the X chromosome affects many aspects of development, including sexual development before birth and at puberty.
 Researchers are working to determine which genes contribute to the specific developmental and physical differences that can occur with Klinefelter syndrome.